Pediatric Cataracts

 Treatment Options

 When necessary pediatric cataract surgery can be performed to remove the cloudy lens much the same way as it is done in older adults.
-An artificial lens implant can then be placed inside the eye, although in babies we often need to leave them without a lens implant.
+An artificial lens implant can then be placed inside the eye, although we often need to leave babies without a lens implant.
 After cataract surgery, the child may need treatment with glasses, contact lenses, or eye patching to help aid their visual recovery.
-Here at Spokane Eye Clinic, both of our pediatric ophthalmologists perform small incision cataract surgery for children when it is necessary.
+Here at Spokane Eye Clinic, both of our pediatric ophthalmologists perform small incision cataract surgery for children when necessary.

 To schedule an appointment, call (509) 456-0107